segersniels/typings/README.md

 ## Calculation of WPM

-The current calculation checks how many correct words were typed over the period of all typed words (incl. incorrect ones).
-Unsure if I should factor in the length of words.
-If you have suggestions on how to improve the calculation feel free to create a PR or create an issue.
+The current calculation assumes that the average word is 5 characters long.
+This causes longer words to be weighted more than eg. typing _my_.

+So this roughly translated to the following equation:
+- Filter correct words
+- All the characters of all correct words are divided by 5 to get a weighted word count
+- This is then divided by the total time spent typing all of the words (incl. incorrect words)